AllanCameron/PDFR/inflate_method.md

 Here's what happens instead.
 We use _another_ compression method (run length encoding) to describe the bit-lengths of the final dictionary code table: the numbers 0 - 15 will represent an actual number of bits, and the numbers 16, 17, 18 will represent repeat sequences (mostly of zeros).
 I start building my dictionary's bit-length table at literal value 0, and if I come across the numbers 0-15, I insert them as the number of bits that are going to represent that literal in my final dictionary.
 I then move on to the next literal.
 If I come across a 16, 17, or 18, I will insert a number of repeats based on a set of rules for those 3 numbers.
 I keep going like this until my literal and distance codes all have an associated bit-length to describe them.

 The rules for 16, 17 and 18 are:
 - If it's a 16, read the next two bits from the stream to give a number between 0 and 4.
 Add 3 to this number.
 That's the number of repeats you are about to insert into the code length table.
-For example, if I come across a 16 and the hext two bits are `01` then I will have 4 repeats to add.
+For example, if I come across a 16 and the next two bits are `01` then I will have 4 repeats to add.
 What do I repeat though?
 I repeat the last number that was written before I came across the 16.
-So if my codes read 0, 6, 2, 16 and the hext two bits are `01`, then my entries will be 0, 6, 2, 2, 2, 2, 2.
+So if my codes read 0, 6, 2, 16 and the next two bits are `01`, then my entries will be 0, 6, 2, 2, 2, 2, 2.
 - If it's a 17, read the next three bits from the stream to get a number between 0 and 7.
 Add 3 to this number to get the total number of repeats.
 The repeats are zeros.
 - If it's an 18, read the next seven bits from the stream to get a number 0-127.
 Add 11 to this to get the number of repeats and insert that many zeros into the code length table.